Bone Tumors and Soft Tissue Tumors

 Treating Cancerous Bone Tumors

-Many children, teens and young adults with bone cancers have more than one type of treatment.
+Many children, teens and young adults with bone cancers have more than 1 type of treatment.
 Most have chemotherapy, then surgery to remove as much of the cancer as possible.
-Doctors may also suggest radiation therapy because it works well against some types of bone cancer.
+Doctors may also suggest because it works well against some types of bone cancer.

 "Our goal is always the same: Cure the disease and get these kids back to their lives.”